JoaoGuimaraes22/2020-Todo/Roadmap Diagram/Backend/Initial Learning/Learn a language/Functional Language/C#/Learn the language/Documentation/28. Delegates/README.md

 **Overview:**

-- Are similar to pointers to functions;
+- A delegate is like a pointer to a function;
 - Is a reference type variable that holds the reference to a method;
 - Used for implementing events and the call-back methods;
 - Derived from the System.Delegate class;